CONP Portal | Dataset

 2) Install the mica-mics dataset

-Now that the DataLad dataset has been installed, go into the dataset directory under projects/mica-mics.
+Now that the dataset has been installed, go into the mica-mics dataset directory.